raph-abdul/yo.go-api-skeleton/README.md

-# YO.GO-API-SKELETON: GOLANG API ready-to-use with DOCKER integration.
+# YO.GO API SKELETON: Ready-to-use GOLANG API with DOCKER integration.
 INCLUDES USER AUTHENTICATION 🤯

 > Ready-to-use API starter project for building REST APIs with `Golang and Echo framework`.
 This project provides a
 > foundation demonstrating a layered architecture and integration with common tools and technologies.